BenRogersWPG/WebSearch/README.md

 ## Requirements 📦

 - Visual Studio Code or Visual Studio Code for the Web running on any operating system
-- Will work with Visual Studio Code 1.116.0 or later (more recent)
+- Will work with Visual Studio Code 1.118.0 or later (more recent)

 ## Known Issues 🐛

-- Searching on Stack Overflow sometimes requires a CAPTCHA.
-Either log in or accept cookies to prevent this.
 - If using VS Code for Web, you may receive popups asking "Do you want Code to open the external website?".
 To have URLs open immediately, follow these quick and easy steps:
     1. On the popup that appears, click the *Configure Trusted Domains Button*
     2. Select the level of trust you wish to give to the website.